 Much like with real-time tracking, AeroScope gives an accurate location for the drones it does detect.
 Users of the system, can gain the precise location of where a detected drone is flying.

 Using AeroScope, you can pinpoint the location of the drone pilot in most cases.
 During our trials, we were able to see the controller’s (pilot) position for most of the flights with a high degree of accuracy.

 Due to federal regulations, some environments are ill-suited for radar due these restrictions and technology interference.
 Airports in the U.S. must abide by FAA regulations that state airports are not allowed to use active detection technology such as radar.
-Airports in the U.S. must remain FAA and FCC compliant which makes passive drone detection the only legal option at this time.
-Since AeroScope transmits on a DJI drone’s existing communications link, it does not require radars that could cause interference with existing systems.
+Airports in the U.S. must remain FAA and FCC compliant which makes passive RF drone detection the only legal option at this time.
+Since AeroScope listens in on a DJI drone’s existing communications link, it makes is a passive technology and does not cause interference with existing systems.

 Organizations looking to evaluate drone detection technology should know what they are getting into when assessing how a system works.
 It’s important to know which features and capabilities have room for improvement and require additional technology to see the big picture.

 The AeroScope system does have issues detecting older model drones manufactured before 2014.
 This is due to the one way transmission system in the older drones.
 Both Phantom 1 and 2 and few other models cannot be detected by Aeroscope.

 DJI’s proprietary transmission systems communicates between the remote control and the drone.
 DJI has three systems: LightBridge, OcuSync, and standard/enhanced Wi-Fi.